NataliaVelasquez18/School_District_Analysis./README.md

 1. District summary:

 In the following image we can observe the report of the complete dataset prior to the removal of ninth graders at Thomas High School.
-For this analysis we will focus on the Overall Passing Percentage, that in this case is 65% and represents the percentage of students who passed math & reading.
-We can also see slight changes in the passing math and passing reading percentages.
+The overall passing is 65%, passing math is 75%, and passing reading 86%.

 ![prior_to_removal.png](Resources/prior_to_removal.png)

-After removing from our analysis the ninth graders at Thomas High School, we can notice a slight change of 0.1% in the Overall Passing Percentage
+After removing from our analysis the ninth graders at Thomas High School, we can notice a slight change of -0.1% in the overall passing, -0.2% in the passing math, and -0.3% passing reading percentages.

 ![after_removal.png](Resources/after_removal.png)